DataThirstLtd/azure.databricks.cicd.tools/README.md

 Make the Service Principal a Contributor on your Databricks Workspace using the Access Control (IAM) blade in the portal.

 ## Connect-Databricks
 You must first create a connection to Databricks.
-Currently there are three methods supported:
+Currently there are four methods supported:
+* Use your already logged in AAD Context from Az PowerShell (requires Az module version 5.1+) - known as **AZCONTEXT**
 * Provide the ApplicationId/Secret and the Databricks OrganisationId for your workspace - known as **DIRECT**
   * This is the o=1234567890 number in the URL when you use your workspace
 * Provide the ApplicationId/Secret and the SubscriptionID, Resource Group Name & Workspace Name - known as **MANAGEMENT**